10 Best Vertical Push Exercises for Shoulders (Dumbbell Z Press Ranks #1)

 2. Arnold Press

-Named after legendary bodybuilder Arnold Schwarzenegger, the Arnold press is an excellent exercise to create sculpted shoulders and can be included in a shoulder and bicep workout program to grow massive arms.
+Named after the legendary bodybuilder Arnold Schwarzenegger, the Arnold press is an excellent exercise for sculpting shoulders and can be incorporated into a shoulder and bicep workout program to build massive arms.

 It is a variation of the traditional shoulder press that targets all three heads of the deltoid muscle due to a rotation and twist of the palms; having them face inwards towards the lifter at the start of movement and end up facing away from the torso at the end of top of the movement.